What is a Packaged Bank Account?

 Is my packaged bank account right for me?

-Firstly, if you do not need any of the insurances provided, then you may not need a packaged bank account and it may be worth considering downgrading your account to a basic account.
+Firstly, if you do not need any of the insurances provided, then you may not need a packaged bank account.
 If you feel you could get the same insurances cheaper elsewhere, again you may want to consider whether a packaged account is right for you.

 Have I been mis-sold?